rojo-rbx/rbx-dom/format/binary.md

 If **Compressed Length** is nonzero, **Chunk Data** contains an LZ4 compressed block.
 It is **Compressed Length** bytes long and will expand to **Uncompressed Length** bytes when decompressed.

 When the **chunk data** is compressed, it is done so using the [LZ4](https://github.com/lz4/lz4) compression algorithm.

-When documentation for individual chunks uses the term "chunk data", it refers to **chunk data** after it has been decompressed, if necessary.

 ### `META` Chunk
 The `META` chunk has this layout: